ExpressLRS/Docs/docs/software/gyro.md

 ## Overview

 ExpressLRS receivers that are equipped with an _inertial measurement unit_ (IMU) / gyro can provide stabilization for aircraft without a flight controller.
-A DIY gyro can also be added to some receivers, see [Gyro Receiver Mod](../hardware/gyro-receiver-mod.md) for details.
+A <abbr title="Do It Yourself">DIY</abbr> gyro can also be added to some receivers, see [Gyro Receiver Mod](../hardware/gyro-receiver-mod.md) for details.

 !!!
 Note
     Use the ExpressLRS Product Finder to list supported receivers with a gyro! https://www.expresslrs.org/product-finder/?search=gyro&classification=receiver